-As WFT’s attendance remains among NFL’s lowest, fans wonder if it can ever turn around
+Washington fans didn’t show up at FedEx Field.
+What will it take to lure them back?

-And yet this season, it still hadn’t shrank enough.
+And yet this season, it still hadn’t shrunk enough.
 FedEx averaged 52,751 spectators per game — 31st in the NFL, ahead of only Ford Field in Detroit (50,777) — and, according to crowd forecasts by Vivid Seats, it had one of the league’s highest rates of opposing fans.
 FedEx is a place where rival fans can feel comfortable, if not welcome, and game-losing plays by the home team are sometimes cheered.

 After last week’s eighth and final home game, and as the team wraps up its fifth consecutive season with a losing record Sunday, home game attendance has been the most visible indicator of fan disenchantment.
 And as Washington prepares to announce its new name and logo next month, a move it hopes will help reignite a once-passionate fan base, it remains to be seen whether reversing the attendance decline can be easily achieved.